-All these people have especially impressed me with their hard work and, for the most part, intelligent forum posts.
+All these people have especially impressed me with their hard work and intelligent forum posts.
 I have generally not taken the time to fully understand all the details of what these people are saying (it would take me way too many hours to do so), although I have tried to understand the gist of their theories.
 On hair loss forums, these people’s threads often get forgotten as they move into lower pages.

 - First, username “FGF11” posted his theory on hacking baldness by making around 30 (!) comments in here.
-He was willing to write a post about this for this blog, but I was reluctant to take up a guest post offer for now.
+He was willing to write a post about this for this blog, but I am reluctant to take up a guest post offer for now.
 Later on, Mr. FGF11 started this thread after joining the Bald Truth hair loss forums, and it has garnered significant feedback.
 Mr. FGF11 claims to have had his papers published in official journals, but he has many errors in his English and seems to be a fairly emotional and outburst prone person (not at all typical of most journal article authors).
 In any case, he seems very bright and hard working (even if I doubt his self-proclaimed authorship credentials) and therefore worth at least a quick read.
-At some point I hope to get the time to read his posts in detail while googling all the acronyms and pathway interactions that I have forgotten or never heard of before.
-Even though I write a hair loss blog, there are 100s of hair loss forum members with more scientific/technical knowledge than me.
+At some point, I hope to get the time to read his posts in detail while googling all the acronyms and pathway interactions that I have forgotten or never heard of before.
+Even though I write a hair loss blog, there are 100s of hair loss forum members with more scientific/technical knowledge than myself.

-- Second, username “Chemical” despite joining the Bald Truth forums in May 2014 only made his first post on there about a week ago, and boy was it an interesting one.
+- Second, username “Chemical” despite joining the Bald Truth forums in May 2014, only made his first post on there about a week ago, And boy was it an interesting one.
 His thread is worth a browse as are all his later posts.
 He covers a wide array of topics that yet again I am not qualified enough to analyze in any detail for now.
 He is far less emotional than FGF11 and comes across as very professional.
 I should have probably posted this paragraph first.

 - Finally, while going through “Hellouser”‘s Hairlosstalk forum thread on his interview with Dr. Gail Naughton, I noticed a rare new post from veteran senior member Stephen Foote.
 I should have covered Mr. Foote in a separate post on this blog before, just as I have done with many other hair loss forum legends (e.g., search this blog for posts on Arfy, Bryan, Desmond, Ernie, Hellouser, Jotronic and Spex).
 I have read posts by Mr. Stephen Foote for years, and it is worth your time to join the Hairlosstalk forum and go through some of those posts after clicking on his username.
 He has a very unusual theory (hydraulic pressure) behind the process of hair loss and I am somewhat skeptical about it, but I do take him seriously as he has actually been published in journals and generally makes sense.
 Pubmed Links to his papers can be found here (from 1995) and here (from 2002).
-Mr. Foote and Bryan Shelton used to get at it on various forums and Bryan raised some good points arguing against Mr. Foote’s hydraulic theory (do some google searches to find these debate threads).
+Mr. Foote and Bryan Shelton used to get at it on various forums and Bryan raised some good points arguing against Mr. Foote’s hydraulic theory.
+Run some google searches to find these debate threads.